GleasonK/SimpleRTC/README.md

 WebRTC, so hot right now.
 If you don't know it, WebRTC is a free, open project that provides simple APIs for creating Real-Time Communications (RTC) for browsers and mobile devices.
 Essentially, it makes streaming any content such as video, audio, or arbitrary data simple and fast!

+_NOTE:_

+The following demo uses the PubNub WebRTC JavaScript API for signaling to transfer the metadata and establish the peer-to-peer connection.
+Once the connection is established, the video and voice runs on public Google STUN/TURN servers.

+Keep in mind, PubNub can provide the signaling for WebRTC, and requires you to combine it with a hosted WebRTC solution.
+For more detail on what PubNub does, and what PubNub doesn’t do with WebRTC, check out this article: https://support.pubnub.com/support/solutions/articles/14000043715-does-pubnub-provide-webrtc-and-video-chat-

 ## Why PubNub?
 Signaling.

 WebRTC is not a standalone API, it needs a signaling service to coordinate communication.
 Metadata needs to be sent between callers before a connection can be established.